better-dem/better-dem.github.io/_posts/2017-2-3-Property-Tax-Impacts-Methodology.md

 We used the [2015 Maple Valley Final Budget](http://www.maplevalleywa.gov/home/showdocument?id=7826) property tax rate of $1.25 / $1000.

-## Source Code

-The software we wrote to do these predictions is freely available for your inspection, modification, and redistribution [here](http://github.com).

 ## Computing Fiscal Impact Given Estimated Home Values and Incomes

 Input to this stage is a row of variables representing a single household: